 This guide is based on standard router interfaces and wireless networking principles used across most consumer routers.
 Menu names may vary slightly by brand, but the settings and functions remain the same.

-Does changing WiFi channel improve signal?
+Does aluminium foil boost WiFi signal?

 Final Verdict

 To boost WiFi signal without extender, start by optimizing your router settings and placement instead of buying new devices.
 Simple adjustments like choosing the right channel, setting proper width, and positioning the router centrally can significantly improve signal strength and stability in most homes.
 These steps show how to boost WiFi signal without extender using simple adjustments.
+In most homes, these small adjustments work better than buying new hardware, so always try configuration fixes first.
+If you are still confused about which WiFi band is better for range or speed, you can read my detailed 2.4GHz vs 5GHz comparison to understand when each band works best.